Superintendent of Schools Jobs

 To land a superintendent job, at minimum, you need to have a master’s degree in education administration.
 Many also have a doctorate.
 The field of education administration covers fiscal policy, school law, and educational theories.
 Most superintendents begin their career as teachers and work their way up to the top executive position.
 Some school districts are now examining former successful professionals from the business and military fields.
 The school board chooses and hires the superintendent.
 It is not uncommon for superintendents to be hired for an interim basis before entering a longer contract.

-The average salary for a school superintendent ranges from US$87,148 to US$152,797 according to PayScale.com.
-An average salary of US$125,096 was reported by the American Association of School Administrators for the 2007-2008 school year.
+The average salary for a school superintendent ranges from US$96,022 to US$205,994 with the median salry of US$147,688 according to Salary.com in 2015.
 Superintendents in larger school districts tend to earn towards the higher end of the scale.

 There is a shortage of superintendents, especially in urban school districts that are in poor shape financially and academically.
 The turnover rate is 2.5 years in the urban setting compared to the average length of seven to nine years in the position according to Stateline.org.
 Additionally, a large number of superintendents are reaching retirement age.
 The shortage may lead to increased salaries for superintendents.
 When schools are continually rehiring new superintendents, it is difficult to implement successful practices.